-All excavation planned at the northwest quadrant, northeast quadrant, southwest quadrant, and southeast quadrant at the intersection of IL Route 23 and Railroad Street, Marengo.
-This material meets the criteria of Article 669.09(a)(1) and shall be managed in accordance to Article 669.09.
+• All excavation planned at the southwest quadrant, and southeast quadrant at the intersection of N. Avondale Avenue and W. Highland Avenue.
+The Engineer has determined this material meets the criteria of and shall be managed in accordance with Article 669.09(a)(1).
 Potential contaminants of concern sampling parameters: VOCs, SVOCs and Metals.